Kanawha Valley Campaign of 1862: Loring attacks

-The Union commander, Colonel Joseph Lightburn, kept his headquarters at Gauley Bridge.
+The Union commander Colonel Joseph Lightburn kept his headquarters at Gauley Bridge.
 By August 31, Lightburn was aware of rumors that a Confederate force of 10,000 men was preparing to attack the Kanawha River Valley.
-Loring's Confederate force actually consisted of about 5,000 men instead the rumored 10,000, but he expected to add to it by recruiting and organizing existing local militias.
-In early September, Lightburn moved his First Brigade from Raleigh Court House to Fayette Courthouse (a.k.a.
+Loring's Confederate force actually consisted of about 5,000 men instead of the rumored 10,000, but he expected to add to it by recruiting and organizing existing local militias.
+In early September, Lightburn moved his First Brigade from Raleigh Court House to Fayette Court House (a.k.a.
 Fayetteville).
-This put the majority of the Union forces closer together at Fayetteville, Gauley Bridge, and Summerville.
-All three posts were near major roads, and Gauley Bridge is at the junction of the Gauley and New rivers, which combine to form the Kanawha River.
+This put the majority of the Union forces closer together at Fayetteville, Gauley Bridge, and Summersville—and solidified their control of intersections and bridges belonging to the area's major roads and rivers.

-Aware of the possibility of Jenkins' Confederate cavalry near his flank or rear, Lightburn sent a large portion of the 2nd Loyal Virginia Cavalry, commanded by Colonel John C. Paxton, to confront Jenkins.
+Aware of the possibility of Jenkins's Confederate cavalry near his flank or rear, Lightburn sent a large portion of the 2nd Loyal Virginia Cavalry, commanded by Colonel John C. Paxton, to confront Jenkins.
 Several companies of the 4th Loyal Virginia Infantry were sent separately.
-On September 8, the Union cavalry discovered that Jenkins had his headquarters at the William C. Miller house near Barboursville.
+On September 8, the Union cavalry discovered Jenkins had his headquarters at the William C. Miller house near Barboursville.
 That evening, they surrounded the house, but Jenkins and his staff escaped through the rear garden.
 The entire Confederate force abandoned its camp and moved up the Guyandotte River towards Logan County.
-Although news of the event at Barboursville led Lightburn to believe that the threat from Jenkins was reduced, that was not entirely true.
+Although news of the event at Barboursville led Lightburn to believe the threat from Jenkins was reduced, this was not entirely true.
 When the fighting took place in Fayette County two days later, Jenkins moved his troops to Logan Court House and then Wyoming Court House.
 Unable to communicate with Loring, he eventually moved his men west toward the mouth of the Coal River (Kanawha County) in an attempt to block any Union retreat.